Ralph Elliott: Life and career

 Elliott was born Rudolf W. H. V. Ehrenberg in Berlin, Germany, on 14 August 1921, the son of Margarete (Landecker) and Kurt Phillip Rudolf Ehrenberg, an architect.
 Rudolf's father was of half Jewish and half German Lutheran background, and his mother was Jewish.
 His paternal grandfather was the distinguished jurist Victor Gabriel Ehrenberg and his paternal grandmother was the daughter of Rudolf von Jhering.
 Through his father, Elliott was a first cousin, once removed, of singer Olivia Newton-John.
-The family moved to Karlsruhe in 1931, and Rudolf attended the Bismarck Gymnasium there between the ages of ten and sixteen.
+The family moved to Karlsruhe in 1931, and Rudolf attended the Bismarck-Gymnasium Karlsruhe between the ages of ten and sixteen.
 Because of the dangers that his family were facing under the Nazi regime, Kurt Ehrenberg decided it was best for his family to leave Germany.
 His eldest daughter married and emigrated to the United States.
 Rudolf and his younger sister, Lena, were sent to live with their uncle, the Nobel Prize-winning physicist Max Born, in Edinburgh.
 Rudolf's parents managed to escape to Britain two weeks before the outbreak of the Second World War.

 Rudolf Ehrenberg enrolled at the University of St Andrews in 1939, where he gained a medallion for General English in 1940.
 Later the same year he was interned and sent to an internment camp in the Isle of Man and then in Canada, only to be allowed to return to Britain ten months later to join an Alien Pioneer Company.
 Rudolf Ehrenberg changed his name to Ralph Warren Victor Elliott on 12 May 1943.
 After officer training at Sandhurst he was awarded the Sword of Honour (actually a medallion because of wartime shortages).
 With the rank of lieutenant, he was posted to the Leicestershire Regiment, and then to the Manchester Regiment in April 1945.
 He was severely wounded in combat in the Teutoburg Forest, and nearly died before being rescued several hours later.

 After the end of the war, Elliott resumed his studies at St Andrews, where he graduated in 1949.
 He taught at St Andrews for a while, before moving to the newly created University College of North Staffordshire, where he wrote an influential introduction to the runic script that was published in 1959.